 – verify that the pedicab driver is wearing a city issued pedicab driver license and it’s not expired;

-– verify that the pedicab has a city issued registration sticker (at the front of the pedicab on the steerer tube — currently 4 numbers on a blue sticker);
+– verify that the pedicab has a city issued registration sticker (at the front of the pedicab on the steerer tube — currently 4 numbers on a light purple sticker);

 – take a photo of the driver as you begin your trip, in case you need this in the future